synapsecns/sdk-docs/bridge/Bridge.md

     // insert some web3 black magic involving populatedApproveTxn here...

+    try {
         // initiateBridgeTransaction requires an ethers Signer instance to be
         // passed to it in order to actually do the bridge transaction.
         // An optional field `addressTo` can be passed, which will send tokens
-    // on the output chain to an address other than the address of the Signer instance. let txReceipt: ContractReceipt = await SYNAPSE_BRIDGE.initiateBridgeTransaction({
+        // on the output chain to an address other than the address of the Signer instance.
+        //
+        // NOTE: initiateBridgeTransaction performs the step of actually sending/broadcasting the signed
+        // transaction on the source chain.
+        let bridgeTxn: ContractTransaction = await SYNAPSE_BRIDGE.initiateBridgeTransaction({
             tokenFrom:  TOKEN_IN,        // token to send from the source chain, in this case nUSD on Avalanche
             chainIdTo:  CHAIN_OUT,       // Chain ID of the destination chain, in this case BSC
             tokenTo:    TOKEN_OUT,       // Token to be received on the destination chain, in this case USDC
             amountFrom: INPUT_AMOUNT,    // Amount of `tokenFrom` being sent
             amountTo:   amountToReceive, // minimum desired amount of `tokenTo` to receive on the destination chain
             signer:     null,            // this should NOT be null when used for real });

-    // txReceipt is a fully populated ethers ContractReceipt instance.
+        // Wait for at least one confirmation on the sending chain, this is an optional
+        // step and can be either omitted or implemented in a custom manner. await bridgeTxn.wait(1);

+        console.log(`Bridge transaction hash: ${bridgeTxn.hash}`);
+        console.log(`Bridge transaction block number: ${bridgeTxn.blockNumber}`);
+    } catch (err) {
+        // deal with the caught error accordingly
+    }

 }
 ```